danintel/sawtooth-faq/glossary.rst

     Ethereum Virtual Machine.
 Executes machine-independent code for Ethereum.
 Supported by SETH on Sawtooth Fork
-    When network nodes have two competing nodes at the head of a blockchain Gossip
+    When network nodes have two competing nodes at the head of a blockchain Genesis Block
+    First block in the blockchain.
+Usually has initial validator settings Gossip
     A message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger
     A family of distributed ledgers sponsored by The Linux Foundation, including Sawtooth IAS
     Intel Attestation Server.
 Used to authenticate PoET SGX keys; runs in public Internet at https://as.sgx.trustedservices.intel.com/
+In State
+    See on-chain
 IntKey
     Integer key TP.
-Sample Sawtooth TP that implements set/increment/decrement/show operations K
+Sample Sawtooth TP that implements set/increment/decrement/show operations k
-    Claim limit, number of blocks a validator can publish before it must signup again (when using PoET) K Test
+    Claim limit, number of blocks a validator can publish before it must sign-up again (when using PoET) K Test
-    Test a block-claiming validator follows K, claim limit before another signup Liveness
+    Test a block-claiming validator follows K, claim limit before another sign-up Liveness
     A consensus algorithm property where the nodes eventually must agree on a value LMDB